 The popularity of UFC betting is on the rise everywhere sports betting is legal.
-Plus, it’s getting even hotter now with UFC Event Centre, the UFC’s live betting product, which offers up a host of new in-fight betting opportunities.
-Now that single-game betting and privately-run online sportsbooks have come to Canada, UFC fight betting is sure to be a smash hit.
-If you’re keen to bet on the UFC in Canada and bet on Canada’s latest crop of UFC fighters, here’s how you can.
+It’s even hotter now with UFC Event Centre, the UFC’s live betting product, which offers up a ton of new in-fight betting opportunities.

 The following is a list of the basic UFC bets you can typically find at an online sportsbook that allows for single-game or event betting: